awi2017-option1group3/Prello-API/README.md

 ### Prerequisites

-You need the following tools:
+You need the following tools installed and running:
 - Node (version >= 8)
 - NPM
 - MongoDB
+- Redis

 It's not required, but you can also install the Client (see [here](https://github.com/awi2017-option1group3/Prello-Client)).